iotbits-us/SensorModbusMaster/README.md

 This library is designed to use an Arduino as a modbus master to communicate with a sensor/slave via [modbus RTU](https://en.wikipedia.org/wiki/Modbus).
 It's specifically written with lots of "higher-level" functions to help out users who are largely unfamiliar with the modbus protocol and want an easy way to get information from a modbus device.

-*Note: Do not forget to check the ModbusBox examples at the end of this page.*
+*Note: Check the ModbusBox examples at the end of this page.*

 _____